Is Clothing Protected by the First Amendment?

 Public schools may not prevent or punish students’ clothing just because it has messages the school may not agree with.
 But schools may limit clothing that disrupts class or infringes on the rights of other students.

 In June 2024, a court ruled that a Massachusetts school can ban a T-shirt reading “There are only two genders.”
 The boy who wore the shirt claimed the school violated his First Amendment free speech rights.
 The school said that the shirt demeaned trans and nonbinary students, violating their right to a safe school environment.
 The court deferred to the school.
+In October 2024, he asked the Supreme Court to hear his case.

 Schools may have dress codes that limit clothing for reasons unrelated to the message.
 For example, hats can be banned for safety and security reasons, if schools accommodate religious head coverings.
 Courts have ruled that schools can ban saggy pants that are more of a behavior than sending a message.
 And schools do have leeway to limit vulgar speech and profanity.